 Fixed-income assets such as commercial real estate offer portfolio diversification, as well as the potential for capital appreciation and robust income.
 Assessing interest rate risk, as well as commercial assets by grade and location, can help investors identify a property’s strengths, weaknesses, and mitigate the impacts of fluctuating interest rates.

-Managing interest rate risk, however, can be difficult.
-Investors who perform rigorous due diligence, weigh the many variables that determine interest rates, and borrow responsibly can be better insulated from the risk of rising interest rates.
+Managing interest rate risk can be difficult.
+However, investors who perform rigorous due diligence, weigh the many variables that determine interest rates, and borrow responsibly are typically better insulated from the risk of rising interest rates.